dragonflyoss/d7y.io/docs/concepts/terminology/architecture.md

 ## Positioning {#positioning}

-Provide enterprise-level (efficient, stable, secure, low-cost, product-oriented) file and image distribution services, and become the cloud-native best practice and standard solution in this realm.
+Provide efficient, stable, secure, low-cost file and image distribution services to be the best practice and standard solution in cloud native architectures.

-## What problems are solved {#what-problems-are-solved}

-**Architecture design flaws:** The existing architecture is difficult to meet the growing business needs of file distribution, and has gradually exposed deficiencies in stability, efficiency, and security, and is facing more and more challenges

-**Insufficient value penetration:** Currently only supports HTTP back-to-source protocol, and lacks adaptation to other types of storage (HDFS, storage services of various cloud vendors, Maven, YUM, etc.)

-**Single distribution mode:** Currently only supports active pull mode, lack of active push and active synchronization capabilities

-**Lack of product capabilities:** No well-experienced console functions are capabilities, such as distribution task management and control, data market, multi-tenancy, and permission control, etc.

 ## Features {#features}

+- Based on the multi-feature intelligent scheduling system, it not only improves the download efficiency but also ensures the system stability.
-- Through a unified back-to-source adaptation layer and realization of P2P file distribution capabilities that support various types of storage (HDFS, storage services of various cloud vendors, Maven, YUM, etc.)
+- By adapting to support different source protocols (HDFS, storage services of various cloud vendors, Maven, YUM, etc.).
-- Support more distribution modes: active pull, active push, real-time synchronization, remote copy, automatic warm-up, cross-cloud transmission, etc.
+- Support more distribution modes, such as active pull, active push, sync, preheat, etc.
-- Separation and decoupling between systems, scheduling and CDN plug-in, and support on-demand deployment, light or heavy, internal or external, flexible to meet the actual needs of different scenarios
+- Separation between systems, support separate deployment to meet the needs of different scenarios
-- Based on the newly designed P2P protocol framework of grpc, with better efficiency and stability
+- Based on the newly designed P2P protocol framework of grpc, with better efficiency and stability.
+- Customized P2P protocol based on GRPC is efficient and stable.
-- Support encrypted transmission, account-based transmission authentication and current limiting, and multi-tenant isolation mechanism
+- Support user RBAC and multi-tenant isolation.
-- Support more efficient IO methods: multi-threaded IO, memory mapping, DMA, etc.
-- Support dynamic compression, memory file system and more efficient scheduling algorithms to improve distribution efficiency
+- Improve distribution efficiency by dynamically compressing files during distribution.
-- The client supports third-party software's native integration of Dragonfly's P2P capabilities through the C/S mode
+- The client supports third-party client integration of Dragonfly's P2P capabilities through the C/S mode.
-- Production capabilities: support file upload, task management of various distribution modes, data views, and global management and control functions
-- One set of internal and external, core features are shared with each other, and non-common features are extended separately
-- Further integration with the ecosystem: Harbor, Nydus (image downloading solution on demand), warehouse services of various cloud vendors, etc.
+- Support features such as task management, data visualization, and control of multiple P2P clusters.
+- Integration with cloud native ecosystem, such as Harbor, Nydus, etc.

 ## Architecture {#architecture}